-We use 'such' to emphasize an adjective/noun combination:
+We use 'such' to emphasise an adjective and a noun:

 You have such beautiful hair.
 You have such a fancy office!
 I have such a boring job.

 Occasionally, we use it simply with a noun:

 That client is such an idiot!
 This application form is such a pain!